Fishing industry in China: Management

-In 1999, China set an objective of "zero growth" in coastal marine capture catch, and in 2001 changed the objective to "minus growth[sic]".
-To achieve this, China has been reducing vessel numbers and relocating fishermen away from marine capture fisheries.
-By the end of 2004, 8,000 vessels were scrapped and 40,000 fishermen were relocated.
-In 2006, China issued the Programme of Action on Conservation of Living Aquatic Resources of China.
-This provides that, by 2010, deterioration of the aquatic environment, declines in fisheries resources and increases in endangered species will be arrested, over-capacity will be reduced, and efficiencies will be increased.
 Despite these efforts, overfishing continues to be a major problem in Chinese fisheries, with an estimated maximum sustainable yield of 750 to 1100 million tons in offshore regions far exceeded to the tune of 1200 to 1300 million tons, according to government statistics.
 In addition to the unsustainable catch, the rapid development of China's coastal cities and industries has created massive pollution - depleting the habitats and overall fishery numbers as well.